 The EDAM Entity Scheduling Coordinator will determine the amount of unsold firm available transfer capability at an EDAM Internal Intertie under the EDAM Transmission Service Provider tariff prior to 10:00 the morning of the Day-Ahead Market, accounting for reserve sharing group obligations or other unique circumstances and arrangements as provided in the EDAM Transmission Service Provider tariff.
-The CAISO will make the unsold transmission capability as communicated by the EDAM Entity Scheduling Coordinator available for EDAM Transfers.
-An EDAM Entity at each EDAM Internal Intertie between Balancing Authority Areas in the EDAM Area will provide the CAISO with a pre-market E-Tag for available transfer capability associated with the EDAM Internal Interties for which it is responsible.
+The unsold transmission capability as communicated by the EDAM Entity Scheduling Coordinator will be available for EDAM Transfers.
+A single EDAM Entity Scheduling Coordinator, as agreed upon by the respective EDAM Transmission Service Providers at each EDAM Internal Intertie between Balancing Authority Areas in the EDAM Area will provide the CAISO with a the available transfer capability associated with the EDAM Internal Interties for which it is responsible.

 33.18.2.4 EDAM Transfer Limits Used for the Day-Ahead Market

-The CAISO will communicate the quantity of transmission that the Day-Ahead Market utilized for EDAM Transfers to the EDAM Entity Scheduling Coordinator after the close of the Day-Ahead Market, which the EDAM Entity associated with the EDAM Transmission Service Provider will ensure the EDAM Transmission Service Provider may thereafter make available in accordance with its tariff.
-An EDAM Entity at each EDAM Internal Intertie between Balancing Authority Areas in the EDAM Area will provide the CAISO with an after-the fact E-Tag for transmission schedules associated with the EDAM Internal Interties for which it is responsible.
+The CAISO will communicate the quantity of transmission that the Day-Ahead Market utilized for EDAM Transfers to the EDAM Entity Scheduling Coordinator after Market Close of the Day-Ahead Market, which the EDAM Entity associated with the EDAM Transmission Service Provider will ensure the EDAM Transmission Service Provider will thereafter use to determine any remaining transmission to make available in accordance with its tariff and Section 29.
+A single EDAM Entity Scheduling Coordinator, as agreed upon by the respective EDAM Transmission Service Providers at each EDAM Internal Intertie between Balancing Authority Areas in the EDAM Area, will provide the CAISO with an after-the fact E-tag for transmission schedules associated with the EDAM Internal Interties for which it is responsible.